Ability to Pay in CA Environmental Enforcement Cases

 The financial risk of a cleanup order or testing demand can vary greatly.
 Some cases only need basic testing.
 Others grow into complex site checks, groundwater tracking, vapor tests, or long-term cleanup plans that last for decades.

+For a small property owner or local business, expected environmental costs might be higher than yearly earnings.
+The fear that a single property could crush you financially is real.
 Ignoring the order rarely helps the situation.
 Agencies handling California environmental rules have the power to issue fines, seek court action, and send cases to the Attorney General for trial.
-Staying silent will quickly limit your options.

 How Agencies Evaluate Financial Capacity and Your Pollution Liability Policy